Caregivers are expected to inform the school of all absences by telephone or email.

 Each swim season parents and local community members are able to purchase a school pool key from the office.
 This is advertised in our school newsletter.

 ASCA provides each child at school with a sports uniform and a tracksuit to wear for different school events.
+Uniforms are distributed at the start of each school year.
 These are free for each child and need to be returned to school at the end of the school year clean and tidy.
-Uniforms are then given out at the beginning of the school year.
 If the uniforms are not returned a new one will not be given out and parents charged for the replacement uniforms.